Sutton, SW London

 Re-string - £15 plus strings at cost; basic set-up not required but recommended

-Partscaster builds - £250 minimum plus parts, come and discuss
+Partscaster builds - £250 minimum plus parts.
+Come and discuss.

 I recommend D’Addario strings but I’ll fit whatever you want